Pro-forms

 What Are Pro-forms?

-'Pro-forms' are words, phrases, or clauses that substitute for other words or phrases in a sentence.
+'Pro-forms' are words, phrases that substitute for other words, phrases, or clauses in a sentence.
 They are used to avoid repetition and make a sentence more concise and easier to understand.
-Remember, these pro-forms do not have a logical meaning when used alone.
-They depend on another part of the sentence to make sense.
+Remember, these pro-forms do not have a semantic meaning of their own and depend on an antecedent to make sense.

 Pro-forms: Types

-There are different types of pro-forms in English grammar.
-Follow the article to get to know each of them.
+There are different types of pro-forms in English, including:

 Pronouns